Remote Work Policy for Administrators and Confidential Employees

 Policy Owner: Associate Vice President, Human Resources

-This Remote Work Policy is being implemented beginning July 25, 2022.
+This Remote Work Policy will be in effect June 5, 2023 through December 31, 2023.
 The College will evaluate this policy periodically and determine whether the policy should be amended or discontinued.
-At this time, the College expects this policy to remain in effect through December 31, 2022.

 Purpose of Policy